tonsky/tonsky.me/site/blog/crdt-filesync/index.md

 # Conclusion

-If you set to build a local-first application that users have complete control and ownership over, you need something to solve data sync.
+If you set out to build a local-first application that users have complete control and ownership over, you need something to solve data sync.

 Dropbox and other file-sync services, while very basic, offer enough to implement it in a simple but working way.

 Sure, it won’t be as real-time as a custom solution, but it’s still better for casual syncs.
 Think Apple Photos: only your own photos, not real-time, but you know they will be everywhere by the end of the day.
 And that’s good enough!

-Imagine if Obsidian Sync was just “put your files in the folder” and it will give you conflict-free sync?
+Imagine if Obsidian Sync was just “put your files in the folder” and it would give you conflict-free sync?
 For free?
 Forever?
 Just bring your own cloud?

 I’d say it sounds pretty good.